Kaatru Veliyidai (soundtrack): Marketing

 A musical glimpse of the film was released on 26 January 2017, and it was announced that the first single will be released on 2 February 2017.
 A short teaser of the song "Azhagiye" was released on 1 February 2017, and the full song was released the later day.
 The Telugu version of the song, titled "Hamsaro" was released on the same day.
 The lyric video reached 1 million views within 24 hours of its upload.
 "Azhagiye", featuring the voices of Arjun Chandy, Haricharan and Jonita Gandhi, and lyrics by Madhan Karky (his second collaboration with Ratnam after Kadal) seems to be a breezy number from A. R. Rahman.
 The full song (Tamil and Telugu version) has been released on Wynk Music for Android users and on iTunes for Apple users.
 The second single track "Vaan" was released on 14 February 2017, coinciding with the Valentine's Day.
 Before the single release, a promo of the song was released on 13 February 2017, on YouTube.
 It was released in Telugu as "Maimaruppaa" on the same day.
 The third single track "Sarattu Vandiyila" was launched on 1 March 2017 at midnight, also in Telugu.
+The song is similar to the Malayalam song "Thannakkam Tharoo" from Breaking News Live (2013), which itself is similar to the song "Alangatti Mazhai" from Thenali (2000), which was composed by Rahman.